Tryout Process

 What should my child bring?

-Players should wear cleats, shin-guards, and bring a water bottle; the Club will provide all additional equipment.
+Players should wear dark training gear, cleats, shin-guards, and bring a water bottle; the Club will provide all additional equipment.

 What do we do when we arrive at tryouts?

-Please check in at the table for your child’s birth year 15 minutes prior to their session.
-Your child will be given a number and will be escorted to his/her age group area.
+Please check in at the table for your child’s birth year 30 minutes prior to their session.
+Your child will be given a number and will be brought to his/her age group area.

 What should my child wear?

-Players should wear white T-shirts and black shorts.
+Players should wear black T-shirts and black shorts.
 Do NOT wear club uniforms or any other clothing indicating a club or team affiliation.

 Can I leave my child during the tryout sessions?